zang-langyan/BPAC/README.md

 ### Current State

-This repository is currently solely by [Langyan Zang](https://github.com/7lang2yan?tab=repositories).
+This repository is currently developed solely by [Langyan Zang](https://github.com/7lang2yan?tab=repositories).
 Pull requests and issues are welcome.